matthewkilleen0830/ETL-Streaming-Video/README.md

 ![Resources](Resources/streaming.jpg)

 Our project looks at the ETL process of the top video streaming services.
-We aim to create a database with (4) tables, each consisting of movies and shows from popular platforms such as Amazon Prime, Disney Plus, and Netflix.
-Since these providers are competing entities, our objective is to load this data into one database and have the ability to run queries across each.
+We aim to create a database with (4) tables, each consisting of television shows from popular platforms such as Amazon Prime, Disney Plus, Hulu, and Netflix.
+Since each provider has different titles with little to no overlap, our objective is to create a relational database for those who are subscribed to all of them to have the ability to run queries with specified parameters to find something to watch and where.

 ## Team
 Our team members: